DigitalGrinnell/PortAuthority/README.md

   - Ensures that the external _proxy_ network is up and running.

-  - Is home to the `docker run -d...` command from Step 2 above, and it ensures that Traefik is up and running.
+  - Is home to the `docker run -d...` command used to launch Traefik, and it ensures that the _traefik_ service is up and running.

+  - In a loop, working on each target site...

-  - Stops, then removes, all containers and unused not-persistent volumes associated with the site(s) which are to be started or re-started.
+      - Stops, then removes, all containers and unused not-persistent volumes associated with the site.

+      - Temporarily copies _.master.env_ into the target *_sites_ directory as _.env_ to provide environment settings to the container.

-  - Invokes a `docker-compose up -d` command for each targeted site to bring them back up one-at-a-time.
+      - Invokes a `docker-compose up -d` command to bring the site's continainers back up.

 See *_scripts/restart.sh* for complete details.